Today’s Wordle answer #275 (with hints) Monday March 21

-It's the start of a new week and how better to get a handle on it than slipping into the old familiar waters of Wordle?
-After last week's maelstrom of challenging solutions, Wordle #275 feels surprisingly straightforward - almost kind in comparison.
+Another day, another Wordle.
+This is the life we've chosen and we've made peace with that existence.

+On the surface, today's problem may seem simpler than usual but that could be because we're coming off the back of a ridiculously hard week of Wordle puzzles.
+In comparison, today's wordle answer #275 can feel straightforward, almost kind.

-Though, should we trust this someone softer Wordle solution, or is it just the New York Times lulling us into a false sense of security?
-Time will tell.
+Perhaps, though, this is just the New York times lulling us into a false sense of security?
+Let's see if I have to spin up another live blog tomorrow to deal with the anguish of breaking my streak twice in seven days.

-Don't be hard on yourself if today's puzzle has left you stumped so far, it's a Monday, after all.
-Not only that, but after the challenges of MOVIE and CATER it's no wonder you might be suspicious of this solution.
+However, if you have found yourself stumped by today's puzzle, don't be hard on yourself: it's a Monday, after all.
+Not only that, after the challenges of MOVIE and CATER, it's no wonder you might be suspicious of this solution.

 Read on for some full hints and insight to tackle puzzle #275.